jengoertzen/jumppilotsupport/user/pages/02.devices-info/default.md

     * Unlock iPad to show Endless Aisle once battery level is above 50% (This may take a few hours)
 * Ensure they’re plugged in
 * Press home button to open Endless Aisle
-    * If screen is blue, it is probably loading new content.
+    * _See below for troubleshooting different scenarios._

+**Screen is blue**
-    * Leave the screen unlocked, when it is done loading Endless Aisle will automatically launch.
+Endless Aisle is downloading new content.
+Leave the screen unlocked, Endless Aisle will launch automatically when it's done loading.

+**Endless Aisle appears frozen**
+Turn the iPad off and on again.
+You can do this by pressing and holding the lock and home button at the same time to turn it off, then again to turn it on.
+When the iPad turns on, unlock it, and Endless Aisle will reload.
+You will probably see a blue loading screen for a little bit while it downloads new content.
+Endless Aisle will automatically launch when it's done loading.

 !
 If the screen is blue for longer than 2 hours, email [Guy](mailto:guyb@iqmetrix.com) or use the [support contact form](/contact).

 ##### End of day
-* Lock iPad
-* Ensure it’s plugged in
+* Ensure all iPads are plugged in
+* Lock and unlock iPad to check battery level
+    * If battery level is less than 50%, lock iPad to turn off screen
+    * Unlock iPad the next morning

 #### Credentials